syware/sw-node-logger/README.md

 ### How to log

 When the logger is instantiated, you simply need to call the Log method.
+This will Log on all defined Drivers.
 By default the log type is INFO but you can either change the default log type or specify it for a specific log

 ```
 // Default log type is INFO